kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/README.md

 The `on(TestObject to)` method puts highlight on the indivisually specified HTML element.

-The `pandemic()` method dynamically decorates `WebUI.click(TestObject to)` and other WebUI keywords so that they put higlight on the target HTML elements before doing their own processing (such as "clicking the element").
+The `pandemic()` method dynamically decorates `WebUI.click(TestObject to)` and other WebUI keywords so that they put highlight on the target HTML elements before doing their own built-in processing (such as "clicking the element").

 ## Description

 ### Demo movie

-I made a demo movie how this custom keyword works.
+A demo movie is avaiable, which shows how the [`Test Cases/TC1`](Scripts/TC1/Script1547070867765.groovy) works.
 Click [this link to see the movie](https://kazurayam.github.io/HighlightingElementByTestObjectInEachAndEveryStep/).
-This demo shows how [`Test Cases/TC1`](Scripts/TC1/Script1547070867765.groovy) works.

 ### How to install the plugin into your project